 OUR TIP:

-If you're planning to visit Amalfi, think ahead about your trip.
+If you're planning to visit Amalfi, think ahead.
 You can't drive around the town.
 You can only get to the port, where there is limited parking.
-The four-storey Lunarossa garage, excavated in the rock, has recently opened.
+The four-storey Lunarossa garage, dug into the rock, has recently opened.
 Entrance is from the direction of Atrani [3€/hour, August 4€/hour (2021)].
 Better plan your visit early in the morning, as this is a very popular tourist destination.
 There are good boat connections to Amalfi from Salerno, Sorrento, Naples and Capri.
 For more information on how to get to Amalfi and how to get around, visit the Amalfi town website.